Tanghalang Ateneo

-History
+Notable players and awards

 Since its founding in 1972 (and formally recognized five years later), Tanghalang Ateneo has grown from a fledgling band of student players to one of the country's leading school-based theater companies.
-Its repertoire of plays is daunting: world classics, Filipino originals, and documentary texts turned into theater pieces.
-Its productions are noted for thought, generosity, and energy, while its lingua franca on stage are Filipino and English.
+Its repertoire of plays is daunting: from world classics to modern Filipino pieces.
+The languages used on stage are Filipino and English.
+The company prides itself in its students, who are skilled in producing and designing technical theater on a professional level.

 Its members come from diverse academic fields.
 In fact, many have pursued careers in theater, television, and film; many more use their theater experience to excel in management, law, teaching, media, and cultural work.

 Acclaimed professional actors have graced its shows, and several outstanding designers and choreographers have served as members of its artistic staff.
+Possibly the best known actor-alumnus is Nonie Buencamino, who joined as a college student and decades later fondly remembered his start with the company.
+Manila City Council member Alfred Vargas got his acting career started with the company, later calling it his "refuge" when he was a student at Ateneo.

-To name a few, Naty Crame-Rogers, Irma Adlawan, Nonie Buencamino, Teroy Guzman, Bodjie Pascua, Frances Makil-Ignacio, Floy Quintos, Myra Beltran, Leeroy New, and Gino Gonzales have worked with the company in previous seasons.
+Other notable actors Naty Crame-Rogers, Irma Adlawan, Teroy Guzman, Bodjie Pascua, Frances Makil-Ignacio, Floy Quintos, Myra Beltran, Leeroy New, and Gino Gonzales have worked with the company in previous seasons.

-In addition, Tanghalang Ateneo has won two Aliw Awards for Best Production and another two for Best Direction for its 2008 and 2011 productions of Glenn Sevilla Mas's "The Death of Memory" (Direction: Ricardo G. Abad) and "Sintang Dalisay" (Direction: Ricardo G. Abad).
+Tanghalang Ateneo has won two Aliw Awards for Best Production and another two for Best Direction for its 2008 and 2011 productions of Glenn Sevilla Mas's "The Death of Memory" (Direction: Ricardo G. Abad) and "Sintang Dalisay" (Direction: Ricardo G. Abad).
 Last year, the company received several citations, including two for the year's 10 Best Productions, in the Philippine Daily Inquirer's Best of Theater 2014 for its productions of Han Ong's "Middle Finger" (Direction: Ed Lacson, Jr.) and Glenn Sevilla Mas's "Rite of Passage: Sa Pagtubu kang Tahud" (Direction: Ron Capinding).

 The company has also received production grants from the Cultural Center of the Philippines, the Loyola Schools, the National Commission for Culture and the Arts, the Spanish Program for Cultural Cooperation, and the Japan Foundation.

-Furthermore, Tanghalang Ateneo continues to make itself known from the microenvironment of the Ateneo de Manila University, garnering nominations such as Project of the Year and Best Organization in the Council of the Organizations of the Ateneo de Manila University (COA) Awards.
-Its shows have also been shown in campuses and venues across the country and abroad, notably in Shanghai and Taiwan as part of the Festival of the Asian Pacific Bureau of Theatre Schools, and in Belarus, Minsk for the International University Theatre Association Student Theatre Festival.
+Its shows have also been shown in campuses and venues across the country and abroad, notably in Shanghai and Taiwan as part of the Festival of the Asian Pacific Bureau of Theatre Schools, and in Minsk, Belarus for the International University Theatre Association Student Theatre Festival.
 The company's past achievements have also facilitated the creation, in SY 2000–2001, of a degree program in Theater Arts within the Fine Arts Program of the Ateneo de Manila University.

-Tanghalang Ateneo products educate and delight; they stimulate the imagination and provoke thought.
-Jesuit pedagogy fuses with theater arts to interrogate the Filipino social world so that students can invent themselves as critical Filipinos: sharp in thought, expressive in action, deep in faith and attuned to others – fellow players and audiences whose lives intersect with their own.